superluminar-io/aws_fundamentals_workshop/docs/2_next.md

 # Next Steps

 Congratulations on completing the AWS Fundamentals workshop!
 You've taken an important first step in your cloud journey.
-Here are some suggested next steps to continue building your AWS skills:
+This guide outlines several paths to further develop your AWS skills and apply your newfound knowledge.

 ## Practice in Your Sandbox Account